-Katie Sklarsky is a Principal with The Chartis Group with over 12 years of experience working with healthcare providers, 10 of which have been spent in consulting.
+Katie Sklarsky is a Principal with Chartis with over 12 years of experience working with healthcare providers, 10 of which have been spent in consulting.
 Her work has focused on optimizing healthcare operations across inpatient, ambulatory, and procedural settings, in both academic medical centers and community hospital settings.

 Katie's recent experience includes working with organizations to conduct broad financial performance improvement assessments and subsequently support implementing identified solutions.
 The identified solutions span all health system functions and operations from workforce management redesign to establishing physician alignment to operational redesign across clinical functions.
 In particular, Katie has a breadth of experience working with organizations to: refine care management processes and improve patient flow; redesign pre-surgical processes to improve the patient experience, reduce cancellations, and enable surgical volume growth; improve ambulatory access through process redesign and optimization of provider capacity and scheduling; and improve all aspects of the patient experience through creation of a Patient Experience Office.
 Representative clients include: University of Chicago Medicine, Michigan Medicine, Cook County Health and Hospitals Systems, Augusta University Health, and Penn Medicine.